Ley Lines, Labyrinths and Stone Circles – Updated: 07/12/2021

 Ley lines – what are they?

-Born in Bury St Edmunds, us Hobos have always lived within the bounds of the St Michael and Mary ley lines as they cross through the town.
+Both born near Bury St Edmunds, we Hobos lived within the bounds of the St Michael and Mary ley lines as they cross through the town.

 But what exactly is a ley line?
-It was Alfred Watkins, an amateur archaeologist, who first used the term in 1921.
-He noted that many historically significant buildings and geological features were aligned in straight lines.
+It was Alfred Watkins, an amateur archaeologist from England, UK, who first used the term in 1921.
+He noted that many historically significant buildings, stone circles and geological features were aligned in straight lines.

-The longest in the UK is the St Michael line.
+The longest ley line in the UK is the St Michael alignment.
 It has many sites dedicated to St Michael along its length.
-Beginning at St Michael’s Mount in Cornwall, it crosses Southern England, through many significant places before it reaches the North Sea at Hopton, just south of Gt Yarmouth, in Norfolk.
+Beginning at St Michael’s Mount in Cornwall, it crosses Southern England, through many significant ancient places before it reaches the North Sea at Hopton, just south of Great Yarmouth, in Norfolk.

 Roman roads often follow ancient tracks that were built along ley lines.
-Revealingly, archeological excavations have revealed pre-Roman conquest skills, such as levelling and drainage.
-Interestingly, similar roads exist in Ireland, though Ireland was not subject to Roman invasion.
+This begs the question did Romans build straight roads simply for practicality or were they tuned-in to ley lines?
+Revealingly, archaeological excavations beneath some Roman roads have revealed pre-conquest skills, such as levelling and drainage.
+This is something that was thought to have been introduced by the Romans but evidence points to it being pre-existing.
+Maybe the Romans simply used what was already in situ.
+Interestingly too, similar roads exist in Ireland, though Ireland was not subject to Roman invasion.

 Ley lines and folklore

 Ley lines are often discounted as folklore or are relegated to the realm of pseudo-science.
 Sceptics will say that Britain is so rich in ancient history that it is possible to draw a line anywhere across the country and find that it connects significant sites.
-Indeed, one can apply that argument to a map of phone boxes or Woolworths’ stores!
+Indeed, one could apply that argument to a map of post boxes or McDonalds’ outlets!

 One of our favourite books about ley lines is this one…